The Heilmann Locomotives

 Heilmann was from Alsace, which no doubt accounts for his rather Germanic-sounding name.
 A Joshua Heilmann was a noted textile engineer in Mulhouse (often regarded as the industrial capital of Alsace) working on woolcombing machines and mechanical embroidery equipment, around 1845.
 Very possibly he was the father of J J Heilmann.

-The chassis of Le Fusée was 16.3 m long overall, mounted on two 4-axle bogies.
+The chassis of Le Fusee was 16.3 m long overall, mounted on two 4-axle bogies.
 Each axle was driven by a 60 hp electric motor.
 The total weight (and I haven't yet worked out if this was wet or dry) was 110 tons.
 Electricity was generated by a 400 kW generator, driven by a horizontally-opposed two-cylinder steam engine.
+The field current for the generator was supplied by a small vertical steam engine driving a dynamo.

 From an article by Max de Nansouty, in the French journal l'Illustration for 21 January 1893.

 Note the crew of three.
-Here it looks like one fireman, one driver, and the chap in the middle is attending to the steam engine.
+Here it looks like one fireman, one driver, and the chap in the middle is attending to the big two-cylinder steam engine.
+There is a cost problem here for a start; conventional locomotives only required two crewmen unless exceptionally heavy firing was required, in which case a second fireman would be carried.

-Another picture of the first version with the body removed.
+Another picture of the first Heilmann with the body removed

 Some details of the first Heilmann.